-If you've heard this name before, it might be because the British designer has recently teamed up with IKEA.
-Tom — as I like to call him, because now I am his best client and we have a weekly caviar-game night — heads up his own design house, which manufactures extremely creative light fixtures, accessories, and furniture.
+If you've heard this name before, it might be because the British designer previously teamed up with IKEA to create a modular sofa that could also function as a bed, work station, and more.
+Tom — as I like to call him, because now I am his best client and we have a weekly caviar game night — heads up his own design house, which manufactures extremely creative light fixtures, accessories, and furniture.
 His team also does interior design for fancy hotels and restaurants across the globe.

 3. Coming Soon

 Okay, so Coming Soon isn't exactly a brand — it's a shop in Manhattan's Lower East Side that specializes in unique vintage items.
-Their collection, largely from the '70s, can mostly be described as, how you say ... un peu ... extravagant?
+Their collection, largely from the '70s, can mostly be described as, uh, un peu extravagant.
 (As I am now rich, I speak many international languages.)
 Think: chrome furniture in bold colors and shapes that may require designing an entire room around one item.
 They're the kind of statement pieces you'll need when MTV comes to film your episode of Cribs.

 The Socialite Family is a French publication that goes inside the (mostly European, largely French) homes of cool and interesting families.
 In other words, once the renovations on my Marais flat are finished, I'm sure they'll be knocking on my extremely oversized door for a feature.
 A few years ago, TSF launched a small furniture and homewares collection.
-They don't produce a lot, but what they make is very well thought out: lovely cane pieces, perfect velvet cushions, and ultraluxe bedding.
-(All prices excluding taxes, shipping, import, etc.)
+They don't produce a lot, but what they make is very well thought-out: lovely cane pieces, perfect velvet cushions, and ultra-luxe bedding.
+(All prices excluding taxes, duties, etc.)